ousia/blog-ousia/0005-sha512-context.md

 permalink: /0005/
 ---

+### Documents List

-Imagine that you have the following list of documents---which are part of the _ConTeXt Suite_---in a CSV file:
+Imagine that you have the following list of documents—which are part of the _ConTeXt Suite_—in a CSV file:

 ```
 "About \LuaTeX\ and \ConTeXt";"about.pdf"